 Let’s not beat about the bush – I have to own up to being born in Adelaide in May 1945.
 The advantage of being born so long ago is that I have learnt a few things along the way and that is why I am able to provide worthwhile consulting services.
 Don’t stop reading at this point!
-Whilst I am a grand mother and I guess semi-retired, I love a challenge.
+Being a grandmother does not preclude me from loving a challenge.
 I cherish the opportunity to help people turn great ideas into viable business ventures and at the same time make a worth while contribution to our world.

 I grew up in Adelaide being the only daughter of an entrepreneurial father as well as grandfather.
 Both were exceptional welders.
 My Dad started Autowelders Pty Ltd in his garage when I was three years old.
 Later he built a factory down the end of the street and successfully ran the business for 30 years until his death in 1984.
 The business was then sold to the employees who kept it running for another 20 or so years.
 I grew up hearing about the “sundry debtors” and the innovation of “change over cylinder heads” for motor cars.
 Dad invented the “drive in drive out” service to fix the failing car cylinder heads at the time.

 I was the second only member in my family (Auntie Zena had a degree and was a head mistress of a technical college) to attended Adelaide University where I studied physics and mathematics receiving a Bachelor of Science and top distinction in physics.
 After working for 10 years I wanted to broaden my studies towards understanding the art of managing businesses and organisations.
 Thus in Perth, during the arrival of my second son, I studied for a Master of Business Administration from the University of Western Australia specialising in business policy, market research and accounting.